Pasco County, Florida: Zephyrhills Train Depot Museum

 The Zephyrhills Train Depot Museum sits on the 1927 Atlantic Coast Line Railroad in Zephyrhills, Florida.
 It offers a collection with a model train, and several displays.

 Libraries

 Pasco County Library Cooperative

-The Pasco County Library Cooperative (PCLC) is the public library system that serves residents of Pasco County.
+The Pasco County Library Cooperative is the public library system that serves residents of Pasco County.
 It consists of eight branch libraries and one cooperative partner, the Zephyrhills Public Library.